Wage Theft Program

 The Miami-Dade County Board of Commissioners approved an ordinance prohibiting "Wage Theft" in the county.
 The new ordinance became effective on February 28, 2010, governed by the Miami-Dade County Home Rule Amendment and Charter, including among others, Sections 1.01 and 2.02 A and Chapter 22 of the Code of Miami-Dade County.

 Filing a Wage Theft Complaint

-A Wage Theft claim intake forms must be completed for review to determine eligibility.
-Forms are available online or at the Consumer Protection Mediation Center located at 140 W Flagler Street, 9th Floor; Miami, Florida 33128.
+A Wage Theft claim intake form must be completed for review to determine eligibility.
+Forms are available here or at the Consumer Protection Mediation Center located at 140 W Flagler Street, 9th Floor; Miami, Florida 33128.
 See the Wage Theft Program Frequently Asked Questions for eligibility criteria.

-If a settlement between you and the employer cannot be reached, SBD will attempt to serve the employer notice of the complaint via certified mail.
+If a settlement between you and the employer cannot be reached, the County will attempt to serve the employer notice of the complaint via certified mail.
 This notice allows the employer to respond to the claim within 21 days of receipt.
-You also have the option of retaining the services of a court appointed process server to ensure delivery of notice, if certified mail sent by SBD is undeliverable.
+You also have the option of retaining the services of a court appointed process server to ensure delivery of notice, if certified mail sent by Small Business Development is undeliverable.

 Wage Theft Claim Form

 Download the Wage Theft Claim form below.
 Once completed, please call 305-375-3146 for an appointment to submit the form and have your claim processed.